Reviews of recent THS meetings

 TITCHFIELD HISTORY SOCIETY

-Our Meetings take place on the third Tuesday of each month and the next is due on the 17th December at 7.30pm in the Malt Room at the Community Centre.
-It features a talk about the drive roads around our village by George Watts.
+Our Meetings take place on the third Tuesday of each month and the next is due on the 14th January at 7.30pm in the Malt Room at the Community Centre.

 The Red Book (Titchfield - A Place in History) was so long in coming it deserves a volume of its own, but all are agreed the wait was worth it!
 Whether you have a copy of the original, the hard-back or the early 'perfect bound' version or not, once you have handled the superb new edition you will rarely pick up its predecessors.
 It is slightly extended, most of the pictures are in colour, the original articles have been updated and there is quite a lot of new content.
 The cover is perhaps the best ever to adorn this series of books and is second only to the famous gathering in the High Street that now hangs in the Community Centre.
 (If anyone has more pictures of the village we would be delighted to have COPIES for a forthcoming pictorial collection.)

 With nearly 200 pages and a smart blue cover of the Blue Book (Titchfield - An Ancient Parish) depicting Patsy Popely leading the Carnival procession, it will look impressive on your coffee table.
 There's a good variety of information inside as well; the river versus canal continues, surely there weren't fourteen pubs in the village but there was a very nasty incident at Chilling!

 The Green Book (Titchfield - A History) started the trilogy in 1982 when publishing such a volume was still beyond all but the professional writer.
 But with the assistance of our printers, Sarsen Press of Winchester, we have carried before us an enviable reputation.

 Welcome to the THS index page, you can browse this site by choosing from the menu on the left.

 * Regular meetings with guest speakers who cover a wide range of interesting subjects.